 Allergies are the body's immune response from exposure to proteins called allergens.
-In animal settings, the sources of allergens include dander, scales, fur, tissues, serum proteins, body wastes, and saliva.
+In animal settings, the sources of allergens commonly associated with allergies include dander, scales, fur, tissues, serum proteins, body wastes, and saliva.

 An individual may be exposed to allergens by inhalation, direct contact with the skin, airborne contact with the eyes and mucous membranes, or through breaks in the skin from bites or scratches.